 Here’s a couple of pieces of recommended reading for learning more about keywords:

 We know that keywords tell Google what your content is, and then Google rates your content and lists it in search results based on their own algorithms.
-We know that planning your keywords carefully and through research of other successful sites with similar content, you can increase the SEO of your own content, making it more likely to appear in searches.
+We know that planning your keywords carefully and thorough research of other successful sites with similar content, you can increase the SEO of your own content, making it more likely to appear in searches.